Walter Grubmüller

-Walter Grubmüller (born 13 January 1989 in Vienna) is an Austrian racing driver.
+Walter Grubmüller (born 13 January 1989 in Vienna) is an Austrian former racing driver.

 Career

 Karting

 Beginning his karting career in his native Austria in 2000, Grubmüller did not move up into the major international series until 2002, with an appearance at the South Garda Winter Cup.
 Competing in the ICA Junior class in 2003, Grubmüller finished seventh in the European Championship, and finished tied 24th with Luxembourg's Samuel Curridor, in the Italian Open Masters.
 Grubmüller continued at the ICA Junior level in 2004, combining a karting campaign with appearances in the Formula Renault Monza series.
 He moved to MGM Racing to drive one of their Birel karts, finishing eighth in the Andrea Margutti Trophy, and third behind Philipp Eng and Marco Wittmann in the Italian Open Masters.

 Formula Renault

 Grubmüller entered four races of the Formula Renault Monza series in 2004, for 1600cc-specification cars.
 He amassed eight points over those races, while competing for the BVM Minardi team.
 Moving to Jenzer Motorsport for 2005, Grubmüller competed in the Eurocup and Italian championships before competing in the Italian winter series later in the season.
 He failed to score any points in the pan-European series, with a best finish of 13th at Estoril.
 He scored three points in the main Italian series, and added twelve in the Winter Series.
 His best result of the season came in the four-race Winter Series, with fourth at Adria.
 Grubmüller stayed with Jenzer into 2006, and continued in both the pan-European and Italian championships.
 Results slowly improved, despite not scoring any points before he completed a mid-season move to Twincam Motorsport.
 A fifth and an eighth first time out at Donington Park were his only points-scoring finishes as he finished 19th in the championship.
 He also finished 20th in the Italian championship, with a best result of sixth at Hockenheim.